 Many retirees consider moving out of the country in search of greater affordability, adventure, and a change in lifestyle.
 However exciting retiring abroad may sound, it deserves considerable planning.

-There are many starting point for this search, but primary considerations may include cost of living, stability of the country, access to healthcare, type of experience you desire and the climate.
+There are many starting points for this search, but primary considerations may include cost of living, stability of the country, access to health care, the type of experience you desire and the climate.

-Engage your spouse, since both of you need to be happy and excited for this to work long term.
+Engage your spouse in the conversation since both of you need to be happy and excited in order for a move to work long term.

 Test drive the country you are considering.
 No amount of research from your living room can replace being on the ground experiencing the people and actual living conditions.

 Each country has different requirements for permanent residency.
 Some have programs designed to welcome retirees.
-In any case, you’ll need to know what is required of you for putting down roots.
+In any case, you’ll need to know what is required of you before putting down roots.

 While visiting prospective countries, spend time with a local tax advisor to understand the country’s taxation of U.S. retirees.
 You don’t want any surprises.²

-As you go through this process, appreciate that each country will have it pluses and minuses.
+As you go through this process, appreciate that each country will have its pluses and minuses.
 You will need to balance them based on your personal priorities.
-Also, try to remember that most countries will not offer U.S.-style living.
+Also, try to remember that most countries will not offer a U.S.-style living.

 Moving into an unknown area makes intelligent real estate decisions difficult.
-Consider renting to learn the area, understand the neighborhoods and whether it offers the range of activities you want.
+Consider renting to learn the area, understand the neighborhood, and learn whether it offers the range of activities you want.

 A retiree working on a dream is fertile territory for people looking to separate you from your money.
 Work with only reputable businesses that you’ve identified from research and referrals.

-² The information is this material is not intended as tax or legal advice.
-It may not be used for purpose of avoiding tax penalties.
-Please consult legal or tax professionals for specific information regarding your individual situation.
+The information in this material is not intended as tax or legal advice.
+It may not be used for the purpose of avoiding any federal tax penalties.
+Please consult legal or tax professionals for specific information egarding your individual situation.